epfl-ada/ada-2021-project-jjzm/README.md

 - <ins>**J**</ins>onatan: Primary data analysis, visualization of the key features for our problem, plotting the results
 - <ins>**Z**</ins>oran: Implementing the classification using the fasttext library
 - <ins>**M**</ins>axence: Planning the data story and the final readme file, compare groups based on sentiment scores

-## To go further

-We want to figure out climate change skepticism within the database through Machine Learning.
-Possibility of an external database integration with the purpose of backing all our findings up.

 ## Acknowledgements